Multipurpose Text Processing Tools

 Brief description for some of the special variables are given below:

-• $0 contains input record content
+• $0 contains the input record content

 • $1 first field